 - A lawyer may stop their representation of a client in various ways.
 The lawyer must provide the client with reasonable notice before ending the representation.

-- When the client requests it: A lawyer may stop the representation when the client requests it.
-Also, when the client fails to accept the lawyer’s advice.
+- When the client requests it: A lawyer may stop the representation when the client requests it and fails to accept the lawyer’s advice.

-- When the representation has complete: A lawyer may stop the representation once the stated purpose of the representation is fulfilled.
+- When the representation is complete: A lawyer may stop the representation once the stated purpose of the representation is fulfilled.

 - When the representation would create a conflict of interest: A lawyer may not represent a client if doing so would create a conflict of interest.
 This includes representing a client that’s opposed to a former client.

 - When the lawyer cannot continue: If they become incapacitated or cannot continue representing the client.

 - When the representation would violate the law: A lawyer may not continue to represent a client.
 If doing so would violate the law or ethical standards.

 - When the lawyer is discharged: A client may discharge the lawyer if they are unsatisfied with the representation.
 The lawyer may be entitled to compensation for services already provided.